co1emi11er2/Handcalcs.jl/README.md

 This is a package for generating LaTeX maths and designed to improve documentation for your calculations.
 This package was designed to work in both jupyter and pluto.

 This package supplies macros to generate ``\LaTeX`` formatted strings from mathmatical formulas.
 This package takes inspiration from [handcalcs.py](https://github.com/connorferster/handcalcs) which is a python package that works best in jupyter notebooks.
 The goal is to get the functionalities of that package and bring them to Julia.
-The current version of Handcalcs.jl is working for typical algebraic formulas.
-Future plans are to integrate the package with [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/), and get recursion working for function calls.
+At this point, I believe most (if not all) of the features from the python package are here.
+Future plans are to integrate the package with [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/).
 This package is an extension of [Latexify.jl](https://github.com/korsbo/Latexify.jl).
 The `@latexdefine` macro is similar to the main `@handcalcs` macro, but instead of only a symbolic rendering it also renders the numeric substitution.

 **Note: This package now renders properly in Quarto/Weave!!
 You can change the default settings to your liking.
 See [docs](https://co1emi11er2.github.io/Handcalcs.jl/stable/) for more info.**

 ## Basic Demo

 ![handcalc demo](/assets/handcalcs_demo.gif)

+*Note: In the gif, `@handfunc` is used for unrolling a function with algebraic expressions.
+It is now recommended to use the `@handcalcs` macro for this.
+See the [docs](https://co1emi11er2.github.io/Handcalcs.jl/stable/).*

 ## Basic example: